 But go back to that running example.
 Why do your muscles feel sore?
 Well, they are experiencing something called Delayed Onset Muscle Soreness, and it’s caused by your muscle fibres repairing and strengthening after that initial exercise.
 In other words, it’s a discomfort that is actually making you stronger.

 And therein is the lesson we should all embrace when faced with a challenging goal.
-That feeling of discomfort tells us that we are pushing ourselves beyond our comfort zone and no matter what the challenge in life, it’s only when we push ourselves that we achieve change and we accomplish something.
+That feeling of discomfort tells us that we are pushing ourselves beyond our comfort zone, and no matter what the challenge in life is, it’s only when we push ourselves that we achieve change and accomplish something.

 Do something today to get you a step closer

 Procrastination is the enemy of any sort of big goal you set for yourself.
-But one of the best ways you can help yourself get over the hurdle of starting something difficult is to take one small step to take you just that little big further.
+But one of the best ways you can help yourself overcome the hurdle of starting something difficult is to take one small step to take you just that little bit further.
 If you want to start a business, buy a domain name for $10.
-If you want to run a marathon, take a 10 minute jog around the block.
-As the old Lao Tzu quotes goes:
+If you’re going to run a marathon, take a 10-minute jog around the block.
+As the old Lao Tzu quote goes:

 A journey of a thousand miles begins with a single step